p-i-z/TeX-Colorization-for-Xcode/README.md

 If there is interest,
 I will upload the full Xcode project structure here.

-This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).